 Our system takes a fully data-driven, supervised learning approach.
-As such, the annotated data is processed into binary feature vectors that are suitable input to a maximum entropy learning model.
+As such, the annotated data are processed into binary feature vectors that are suitable input to a maximum entropy learning model.
 In the following descriptions, we describe the component designs as well as the derived feature classes.

-5.1 Connective Classifier
+5.1 Connective classifier

-There are 100 types of discourse connectives defined in the PDTB.
-Given a connective occurrence such as "when", the parser needs to decide whether it is functioning as a discourse connective.
-To illustrate, compare the use of the connective "and" in Example 1 (i.e. Sentence 2) and in Sentence 5 of Figure 1.
-In Example 1, "And" is functioning as a discourse connective to join two discourse events in Arg1 and Arg2, thus the annotators labeled the sense as Expansion.Conjunction.
-On the other hand, the "and" in Sentence 5 is used to link "Political" and "currency" in a noun phrase, which is not an example of discourse use.
-In the entire PDTB corpus, words and phrases annotated as discourse connectives (100 types) constitute only 29.65% of all their occurrences, with the remaining 70% not functioning as discourse connectives.
+There are one hundred types of discourse connectives defined in the PDTB.
+Given a connective occurrence such as 'when', the parser needs to decide whether it is functioning as a discourse connective.
+To illustrate, compare the use of the connective 'and' in Example 1 (i.e. sentence 2) and in sentence 5 of Figure 1.
+In Example 1, 'And' is functioning as a discourse connective to join two discourse events in Arg1 and Arg2, thus the annotators labeled the sense as Expansion.
+Conjunction.
+On the other hand, the 'and' in sentence 5 is used to link 'Political' and 'currency' in a noun phrase, which is not an example of discourse use.
+In the entire PDTB corpus, words and phrases annotated as discourse connectives (one hundred types) constitute only 29.65 percent of all their occurrences, with the remaining 70 percent not functioning as discourse connectives.
 Thus, it is crucial to disambiguate the connectives before sending them down the pipeline to label their argument spans and relation senses.

 Pitler and Nenkova (2009) showed that syntactic features extracted from constituent parse trees are very useful in disambiguating discourse connectives.
-Beside the connective itself as a feature, they applied other syntactic features: the highest node in the tree that covers only the connective words (which they termed self category), the parent, left and right siblings of the self category, and two binary features that check whether the right sibling contains a VP and/or a trace.
+Beside the connective itself as a feature, they applied other syntactic features: The highest node in the tree that covers only the connective words (which they termed self-category), the parent, left and right siblings of the self-category, and two binary features that check whether the right sibling contains a VP and/or a trace.
 The best feature set they demonstrated also included pairwise interaction features between the connective and each syntactic feature, and interaction features between pairs of syntactic features.

 In addition to the above, we observed that a connective's context and part-of-speech (POS) give a very strong indication of its discourse usage.
-For example, the connective "after" usually functions as a discourse connective when it is followed by a present participle, as in "after rising 3.9%".
+For example, the connective 'after' usually functions as a discourse connective when it is followed by a present participle, as in 'after rising 3.9%'.
 The syntactic parse path from the connective to the root of the tree models how it is syntactically connected to the sentence as a whole, reflecting its functionality within the sentence.
-Based on these observations, we propose a set of lexico-syntactic and path feature classes for a connective C with its previous word prev and next word next:
+Based on these observations, we propose a set of lexico-syntactic and path feature classes for a connective C with its previous word P and next word P and P are the sentence of the sentence of P and P are the sentence of P are the sentence of P are the sentence of P and P are the sentence of P are the sentence of P and P are the sentence of P and P are the sentence of P are the sentence of P are the sentence of P and P are the sentence of P and P are the sentence of P are the sentence of P are the sentence of P and P are the sentence of P a

+'''

-- -C POS
+C POS

-- prev + C
+prev + C

-- prev POS
+prev POS

-- prev POS + C POS
+prev POS + C POS

-- -C + next
+C + next

-- next POS
+next POS

-- -C POS + next POS
+C POS + next POS

-- path of C's parent \rightarrow root
+path of C's parent → root

-- compressed path of C's parent \rightarrow root
+compressed path of C's parent → root

+'''